Noezinhos/Noezinhos/README.md

 ### 🖥️ AltV Development
 Ongoing projects for the AltV platform, including server-client communications in C# and JavaScript.

+### 🎮 FiveM Development
+Various backend scripts and tools for enhancing the FiveM server experience.

 ## 📚 Documentation

 Find detailed documentation for each project in the `docs` folder: